coomar2841/image-chooser-library/README.md

 4. Works on most(99%) of the phones/os versions.
 5. Similar code base to implement irrespective of Android version of device.

+## Version 1.2.7
+1. Added exception when Activity not found

 ## Version 1.2.6
 1. Fix problems with images which don't have EXIF Data.
 Get their actual width and height.
 2. Get the video preview image (Big Thumbnail)